 If the student qualifies for these services, the Language Proficiency Assessment Committee (LPAC) will determine the types of services the student needs, including accommodations or modifications related to classroom instruction, local assessments, and state-mandated assessments.

-[See English Learners on page 50 and Special Programs.]
+[See Emergent Bilingual Students on page 48 and Special Programs on page 84.]

 A Student with Physical or Mental Impairments Protected under Section 504